LangUMS/langums/README.md

 4. Now you can run `my_map_final.scx` directly in the game or open it with an editor.

+There is [a wonderful extension for VS Code](https://marketplace.visualstudio.com/items?itemName=glenstorm.langums) by Matthew Burton (aka Glenstorm) if you like your code neatly formatted and highlighted.
+It also has automated code completion.

 ## Language features

 - C-like syntax